sonatype/nexus-iq-server-ha/chart/README.md

 ### Autoscaling (@since 166.0.0)

-Nexus IQ Server HA helm chart includes support for Kubernetes Horizontal Pod Autoscaling (HPA).
+Sonatype IQ Server HA helm chart includes support for Kubernetes Horizontal Pod Autoscaling (HPA).
 With this enabled you can set the cluster to automatically scale up/down based on cpu and/or memory utilization.

 #### Pre-requisites for autoscaling